Carmen Oliver launched the Booking Biz in 2014, combining her leadership and publicity skills with her love for children’s books.

 Now, as a coordinator of a non-profit youth program, she serves children and teens who have experienced homelessness or have resettled as refugees.
 In this work, Sarah sees first-hand the powerful impact children’s books have on shaping children’s understanding of the world and their role within it.
 Sarah writes contemporary middle grade fiction, inspired by the courage, beauty and resilience of these children.

-Samantha Clark is the most recent associate agent at The Booking Biz, as well as the designer and manager of our enewsletter as well as website updates.
+Samantha Clark is an associate agent at The Booking Biz, as well as the designer and manager of our enewsletter as well as website updates.
 She is also the Regional Advisor for the Austin Texas chapter of the Society of Children’s Book Writers and Illustrators, organizing events from small lunches to 200-attendee conferences, and writes young adult and middle-grade fiction, which are represented by Rachel Orr at Prospect Literary Agency.